vitest-dev/vitest/docs/guide/browser.md

 ## Drawbacks

-When using Vitest browser as a testing tool, it is important to consider the following drawbacks:
+When using Vitest browser, it is important to consider the following drawbacks:

 ### Early Development